danspielman/Laplacians.jl/README.md

 To get the current version of the master branch, run `pkg> add Laplacians#master`

+# Version 1.3.0

+This is compatible with Julia 1.7.
+The only significant change from 1.2.0 was dictated by a change in interface to SuiteSparse.

+# Version 1.2.1
+This is the version for Julia 1.6.
+It is identical to 1.2.0 except that some slow tests have been removed, and the compat entry has been changed.

 # Version 1.2.0

 This version is compatible with Julia 1.4 and 1.5, but not earlier versions.